cds 1.4.0

 typedef OrderedList ordered_list

-type of ordered list used as base for split-list
+type of ordered list used as a base for split-list

 typedef ordered_list::value_type value_type